uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Determining the release version from those labels

 The next release should be the least-significant kind of release appropriate to include all the changes.
 For example, if it's all patch-appropriate change, you're cutting a patch release, but if there's even just one breaking change, it's a major release.

-Now that you have a version you need to update that in a few places.
+You'll use this version number in a few places.

 ### Milestone in GitHub